tommy-khc/ib-stock-trading-bot/README.md

 ## Motivation

-It comes from the trading bot I used in the 2017 Hong Kong Society of Financial Analysts - Hong Kong Exchanges and Clearing Ltd. Portfolio Management Competition.
+In 2015, I was obessed with trading and I wanted to build a trading bot to be used in the 2017 Hong Kong Society of Financial Analysts & Hong Kong Exchanges and Clearing Ltd. Portfolio Management Competition.

 ## Features